Uzodimma01/Predictive_analytics_for_business/README.md

-# Predictive_analytics_for_business
+# Predictive analytics for business
-This repo contains all the projects I submitted during the Predictive_analytics_for_business NanoDegree scholarship at Udacity.
+This repo contains the projects I submitted during the Predictive analytics for business NanoDegree scholarship at Udacity.

 Here I gave a step by step walkthrough on how I tackled each project, project reviews and